ZoranStojsavljevic/bbb-yocto/README.md

 https://jumpnowtek.com/beaglebone/BeagleBone-Systems-with-Yocto.html

 ### The bash script, customized for the owner's projects purposes (substitutions for the KAS tool)
 https://github.com/ZoranStojsavljevic/bbb-yocto/blob/master/yocto-setup.sh

+Please, follow the strict rules outlined below!

-	Step [1]: Look into the script and customize it for your own project Step [2]: Make the script yocto-setup.sh executable (permissions 755), and execute it: ./yocto-setup.sh <yocto_release>
+	Step [1]: Look into the script yocto-setup.sh and customize it for your own project Step [2]: Make the script yocto-setup.sh executable (permissions 755), and execute it:
+		# . ./yocto-setup.sh <yocto_release>
+	or
+		# source ./yocto-setup.sh <yocto_release>
-	STEP [3]: After script executes, change to poky/build and check upon poky/build/conf/ dir.
+	Step [3]: After script executes, it'll be in build/ directory/ Please, check upon build/conf/ dir.
-	Step [4]: Run in poky/build bitbake -k core-image-minimal (or whatever core-image-? required)
+	Step [4]: Run in build/ bitbake -k core-image-minimal (or whatever core-image-? required)

 ### KAS tool passive comments, not tested (by example: execute kas warrior script)